Misconceptions About Therapy

 Therapy is a luxury

 Therapy has helped me so tremendously, even after years of recovery work before that.
 There are many things that I consider a luxury (I’m pretty cheap): vacations, fancy dinners, shopping for exercise clothes (ha), but therapy is just not one of them.
 Without the help that it has offered me, I wouldn’t have gotten my life together enough to be able to go on vacations, eat fancy dinners, or buy exercise clothes.
-It’s helped me succeed in my business so that I even had the option of considering anything “luxury.”
+It’s helped me succeed in my business so that I even had the option of even considering anything “luxury.”

 I have to be in crisis to go